 Myopia vs Hyperopia: Understand The Lens Difference

 You must have understood the difference between myopia and hyperopia by now.
-Likewise, there is also a difference between the lenses used to treat these diseases.
+Likewise, there is also a difference between the lenses used to correct these conditions.

-Concave lenses are used for the treatment of myopia.
+Concave lenses are used for myopia.
 A concave lens allows the light to focus directly on the retina, instead of focusing beyond it.
-The concave lens for myopia treatment is a minus lens.
+The concave lens for myopia is a minus lens.

-Convex lenses are used to treat hyperopia, as the lens allows the light to focus on the retina, instead of falling behind it.
-Plus lenses are used for the treatment of hyperopia.
+Convex lenses are used for hyperopia, as the lens allows the light to focus on the retina, instead of falling behind it.
+Plus lenses are used for the correction of hyperopia.

 Can We Treat It With Lasik?

-The good news is that myopia and hyperopia can be treated with Lasik.
-Lasik surgery treats myopia by flattening the cornea.
+The good news is that myopia and hyperopia can be corrected with Lasik.
+Lasik surgery correct myopia by flattening the cornea.
 However, in the case of hyperopia, LASIK surgery is used to make the cornea steeper.

 Get a Consultation From Eyecare Studio

 If you’re suffering from myopia or hyperopia you can contact Eyecare Studio.
-Eyecare Studio has expert optometrists that will follow up on your eye condition closely and suggest treatment accordingly.
+Eyecare Studio has expert optometrists that will follow up on your eye condition closely and suggest suitable correction methods accordingly.
 You can book an appointment for a consultation with expert optometrists.